ZoredA/SpeechToSpectogram/README.md

  Be sure to select Python 3.5 64bit installer.
 During the installation make sure to let it add conda to your path (should be checked by default).

--Create an environment:
+Open up a windows command line, and create an environment:

 `conda create -n py3k python`

 It will ask you if you are okay with installing a few things.
 Type in y.

--Activate the environment:
+Activate the environment:

 `activate py3k`

--Install numpy
+Install numpy

 `conda install numpy`

--Install matplotlib
+Install matplotlib

 `conda install matplotlib`

--Install pyaudio
+Install pyaudio

 `pip install pyaudio`

--Install Speech Recognition library.
+Install Speech Recognition library.

 `pip install SpeechRecognition`

 Now simply navigate to whereever you downloaded SpeechToSpectagram (either the Zip from github or a git clone) and type: